Healthcare| February 10, 2019

 We’re not going to sugar-coat it: it’s a BIG deal.

 As you already know, healthcare in and of itself is complex and subject to a plethora of regulatory guidelines.
-For a company to start the journey to HITRUST certification, it must first adopt what’s called the Common Security Framework (CSF) which is frequently updated by the Health Information Trust Alliance.
+For a company to start the journey to HITRUST CSF certification, it must first adopt what’s called the Common Security Framework (CSF) which is frequently updated.
 In fact, CSF is currently in its 7th version with the 8th and 9th editions on the way.